Thin It to Win It

 Fruit trees are domesticated trees…

 …that have been bred to give us lots of fruit!
-So much so that they can overproduce causing issues that can result in small, not so tasty fruit and even tree injury.
+So much so that they can overproduce, causing issues like small, not-so-tasty fruit and even tree injury.
 So before your tree’s fruit matures, you gotta thin it to win it!

 While it may sound sad to sacrifice some of your cutie little fruities, it is of the utmost importance that you thin the fruit on your trees before they get too large!
-Not doing so can weigh the branches too much, which often leads to breakage.
-We do not recommend staking branches in the interest of keeping every fruit.
+Not doing so can weigh down the branches too much, which often leads to breakage.
+It’s also not recommended to stake branches in the interest of keeping every fruit.

-Your tree has a finite amount of sugars stored to use to make fruit and new leaves to photosynthesize for next year’s crop.
+Your tree has a finite amount of sugars stored from last year’s growing season; right now, it’s using that energy to produce fruit and make new leaves to photosynthesize for next year’s crop.
 Too much fruit will often turn out sour and potentially inedible.
-We want to help our trees allocate their energy the best way they can and give their sugars to a good amount of fruit instead of distributing them to a massive amount of fruit.
-What sounds better: 60 small sour fruitlets or 20 large delicious flavor-packed fruitus maximus?
+We want to help our trees allocate their energy effectively so they can give their sugars to a reasonable amount of fruit instead of spreading it too thin across a massive amount of fruit.
+What sounds better: 60 small, sour fruitlets or 20 large, juicy flavor bombs?

-Look at the weight of all those fruits on that branch!
+Look at the weight of all that fruit on that branch!

 This tree needs to be thinned pronto!